devcom33/smart-cdi-reviewer/README.md

 ## Overview

-The project aims to help HR professionals, legal consultants, and auditors verify that a CDI contract complies with the Moroccan Labor Code.
-The system extracts clauses from a submitted contract and generates a structured compliance report referencing relevant legal articles.
+The project aims to help HR professionals, legal consultants, auditors, and employers verify that employment contracts (CDI, CDD, or other types) comply with the Moroccan Labor Code.
+The system automatically extracts and analyzes clauses from submitted contracts, detects potential legal issues, and generates a structured compliance report with AI-driven insights and references to relevant labor law articles.

 ## Screenshots